SindreKjelsrud/sidBot/README.md

 >   Bot inspires user with a quote from zenquotes.io

 >**!plsmeme**
->   Bot supplies with premium memes from subreddits across Reddi from Huge RedditMemesAPI
+>   Bot supplies with premium memes from subreddits across Reddit from Huge RedditMemesAPI